 - (i) Identify the contract - (ii) Identify the performance obligations in the contract - (iii) Determine the transaction price - (iv) Allocate the transaction price to performance obligations in the contract. - (v) Recognise revenue as and when a performance obligation is satisfied.

-5 Revenue - Group
+5 Revenue

-An analysis of the Group's revenue, all as a result of continuing operations, by class of business is set out below:
+An analysis of revenue by geographical market is set out below: